Defect in cyclotomic Hecke algebras: Introduction

 Now, Schur elements yield a semisimplicity criterion for symmetric algebras: a symmetric algebra is semisimple if and only if all its Schur elements are non-zero.
 Therefore, if we specialise the parameter of a cyclotomic Hecke algebra to a complex number, and this complex number is not a root of unity (and more specifically, not a root of one of the $K$-cyclotomic polynomials appearing in the factorisation of its Schur elements), then the decomposition matrix is the identity matrix.
 If on the other hand we specialise the parameter to a root of a $K$-cyclotomic polynomial $\Phi$, we can define the $\Phi$-defect of a block to be the maximal $\Phi$-defect of the representations contained in the block.

 In \cite{G} Geck showed that, contrary to $p$-defect for finite groups, the $\Phi$-defect is a block invariant for Iwahori--Hecke algebras of Weyl groups in the equal parameter case, that is, all representations of a block share the same $\Phi$-defect.
 This result was generalised to all real reflection groups with the explicit calculation of the decomposition matrices for the exceptional groups in \cite{GP}.
 He later conjectured that this result should also hold in the unequal parameter case for all real reflection groups.
-In the current paper, we go one step further and conjecture that the defect is a block invariant for all cyclotomic Hecke algebras associated with complex reflection groups.
-The first main result of the paper is the proof of this conjecture for the groups of the infinite series $G(l,p,n)$.
+In the current paper, we prove that the $\Phi$-defect is a block invariant for all cyclotomic Hecke algebras associated with the complex reflection groups of the infinite series $G(l,p,n)$, including thus the Weyl groups of type $B_n$ in the unequal parameter case.
+We also computationally verify that the same result holds for all exceptional groups for which the decomposition matrices have been explicitly calculated.
+Based on all this evidence, we conjecture that the defect is a block invariant for all cyclotomic Hecke algebras associated with complex reflection groups.